tealuxe/p4/readme.md

 + There's a one-to-many relationship between `sheets` and `images`.

 ## Outside resources
+I used Bootstrap for CSS.
 I used the library [Intervention Image](http://image.intervention.io/) for image resizing, reading, and EXIF extraction.
 I adapted the built-in Laravel login and password system.
 I used [this page](https://www.media.mit.edu/pia/Research/deepview/exif.html) at the MIT media lab to understand the EXIF format.
 I used [this tutorial](https://laraveldaily.com/upload-multiple-files-laravel-5-4/) from Laravel Daily as a starting